UrsysOrg/auth0challenge/README.md

 We have three ECR repositories:

-- evaluate_instance_repository: This repository contains the docker image for the evaluate_instances lambda function.
+- `evaluate_instance_repository`: This repository contains the docker image for the evaluate_instances lambda function.
-- stop_instance_repository: This repository contains the docker image for the stop_instance lambda function.
+- `stop_instance_repository`: This repository contains the docker image for the stop_instance lambda function.
-- lock_instance_repository: This repository contains the docker image for the lock_instance lambda function.
+- `lock_instance_repository`: This repository contains the docker image for the lock_instance lambda function.

 #### Pushing Lambdas to ECR